wp-plugins/events-made-easy/readme.txt

 = 1.4.3 =
 * Bugfix: the filter eme_eval_booking_form_filter was called too early, causing the second argument to be empty
+* Bugfix: the captcha isn't taken into account when adding a booking via admin backend, but it prevented adding a booking then

 = 1.4.2 =
 * Bugfix: some undef values fixed